sim590/lain-wiki/pulseaudio.md

 ```shell
 pacmd list-sinks | grep -e $(pactl info | grep -e 'ink' | cut -d' ' -f3) -e 'volume: front' -e 'muted'
 ```

+`scallback` is a callback function to update `cmd`, in case you switch between audio channels and therefore PulseAudio sink changes.

 `settings` can use the following variables: